jakeleyhr/GetVISTA/README.md

 21294 21400 UTR
 ```
 ## -rev
-Also by default, the specified genomic region is read on the genome assembly's forward strand, but for some purposes a gene on the reverse strand may want to be collected in the 5'>3' direction.
+Also by default, the specified genomic region is read on the genome assembly's forward strand, but for some purposes, a gene on the reverse strand may want to be collected in the 5'>3' direction.
 In such cases, the **-rev** flag can be included.
 This reverse complements the DNA sequence returned in the fasta file (in addition to modifying the header to reflect this by changing :1 to :-1).
 It also flips the annotation coordinates.
 We have already seen that the human GDF5 gene is on the reverse strand (indicated by left-facing '<' in the annotation file), so using the **-rev** argument:
 ```
 $ engene -s human -g gdf5 -autoname -rev
 ```